DFE-Digital/get-into-teaching-app/app/views/content/blog/5-reasons-to-attend-a-get-into-teaching-event.md

 Sign up for your own adviser at one of our events and have a one-to-one conversation about everything from reassurance about how to stand at the front of a classroom to how to fund your training.

 The support won’t stop at the end of the event – you can get as much or as little help from your adviser as you need.
-You can talk to your adviser through email, text, or phone.
+You can talk to your adviser through phone, text, or email.

 ## 5. Chat with current teachers